Can Input Attributions Explain Inductive Reasoning in In-Context Learning?: Preliminary

 \subsection{Input attribution (IA) methods}

-Input attribution (IA) methods~\cite{denil-etal-2014-extraction, li-etal-2016-visualizing, poerner-etal-2018-evaluating, arras-etal-2019-evaluating, yin-neubig-2022-interpreting} are one of the most popular and traditional techniques for interpreting and explaining the predictions of machine learning models.
-Specifically, IA methods determine how much each input feature contributes to a particular prediction; that is, given input tokens $X \coloneqq [x_1, \ldots, x_n]$ and output $y$, the IA methods yield the strength of contribution $S(x_i)$ of each input $x_i$ to the output $y$.
-Note that the input in ICL consists of several in-context examples (\cref{sec:prompt-format}); here, we represent all the tokens in an input sequence as $X$, and the answer to the target question is denoted as $y$.
+Input attribution (IA) methods are commonly-used techniques for interpreting and explaining the predictions of machine learning models~\cite[][etc.]{denil-etal-2014-extraction, li-etal-2016-visualizing, poerner-etal-2018-evaluating, arras-etal-2019-evaluating}.
+Specifically, IA methods determine how much each input feature contributes to a particular prediction; that is, given input tokens $X \coloneqq [x_1, \ldots, x_n]$ and output $y$, the IA methods yield the strength of contribution $S(x_i)$ of each input token $x_i \in X$ to the output $y$.
+Note that the input $X$ in ICL consists of tokens of several in-context examples (\cref{sec:prompt-format}), and the answer to the target question is denoted as $y$.
 We examine the following four representative IA methods in the ICL$\times$LLM context: